airbrake/airbrake/README.md

 Rack
 ----

-In order to use hoptoad_notifier in a non-Rails rack app, just load the hoptoad_notifier, configure your API key, and use the HoptoadNotifier::Rack
+In order to use airbrake in a non-Rails rack app, just load airbrake, configure your API key, and use the Airbrake::Rack
 middleware:

     require 'rack'
-    require 'hoptoad_notifier'
+    require 'airbrake'

-    HoptoadNotifier.configure do |config|
+    Airbrake.configure do |config|
       config.api_key = 'my_api_key'
     end

     app = Rack::Builder.app do
-      use HoptoadNotifier::Rack
+      use Airbrake::Rack
       run lambda { |env| raise "Rack down" }
     end

 Sinatra
 -------

-Using hoptoad_notifier in a Sinatra app is just like a Rack app, but you have to disable Sinatra's error rescuing functionality:
+Using airbrake in a Sinatra app is just like a Rack app, but you have to disable Sinatra's error rescuing functionality:

     require 'sinatra/base'
-    require 'hoptoad_notifier'
+    require 'airbrake'

-    HoptoadNotifier.configure do |config|
+    Airbrake.configure do |config|
       config.api_key = 'my_api_key'
     end

     class MyApp < Sinatra::Default
-      use HoptoadNotifier::Rack
+      use Airbrake::Rack
       enable :raise_errors

       get "/" do
         raise "Sinatra has left the building"
       end